nsg-ethz/mini_internet_project/platform/README.md

 ./groups/restart_container.sh CONTAINER_NAME
 ```

-Note: sometimes the MAC address on some interfaces must follow a particular scheme (for instance the ones connected to the MATRIX contaienr).
+Note: sometimes the MAC address on some interfaces must follow a particular scheme (for instance the ones connected to the MATRIX container).
 Configuring these MAC addresses must be done manually.